heart green

 Survey of 2,536 mostly European dog guardians (owners)

-The Impact of Vegan Diets on Indicators of Health in Dogs and Cats
+Peer Review of the Impact of Vegan Diets on Indicators of Health in Dogs and Cats Jan 2023

 This is the latest research published in January 2023 in Veterinary Sciences University of Adelaide.
 They have brought together the health findings from the 16 recent studies on dogs and cats fed vegan diets.